 Vegetable oil is used instead of butter in carrot cake because it creates a moister, longer-lasting cake with a tender crumb.
 Oil-based cakes stay fresh longer at room temperature than butter-based cakes.
 Additionally, oil helps distribute the spice flavors more effectively throughout the batter, enhancing the cake's signature taste.

-Give them a try and let us know how you customize them to make them your own!
+Give them a try, and don’t forget to share how you customize them to make them your own!
+We love hearing about your personal twists and creative add-ins. 💬

 Related